 - Current position start and end dates

 Make it easy for recruiters to find the information they are looking for.
 Use white space and bold font to draw attention.
 Keep relevant text, like section headings and titles, aligned to the left because the eye naturally reads from left to right, improving readability.

 Other information, like dates and locations, can be aligned to the right to separate important details.
 And don’t forget to highlight your accomplishments.
 Avoid any errors by proofreading it again and again, and then asking someone else to correct it.
 A single mistake can instantly disqualify you.

 According to Careerbuilder, 61 percent of job recruiters automatically reject a job application if their resume contains a typo.
 Don’t let something as little as misspelling be the reason for losing out on a great career opportunity.

 Expand Your Search to New Locations

-It's only natural to apply to companies within the location you live in or the major city nearby.
+It’s only natural to apply to companies within your location or the major city nearby.

 Metropolitans like New York City have oversaturated job markets.
 There’s fierce competition for every job opening in such cities.
 If you’re not having much luck there, consider applying outside your preferred city, a smaller town, or a less populated state.

 Job rejection in these areas is much less frequent.
 Also, HR managers are willing to give more time to you and your application.